Today, I have something really incredible to share…

 To effectively utilize your bag’s MOLLE system, you need a good set of carabineers.

-Clip them to your bag’s MOLLE system and any gear you hang from your pack.
+Clip them to your bag’s MOLLE and hang gear from your pack.

-This system helps to add a lot of “extra” gear to the outside of your pack and saves space inside your bag for supplies that cannot be hung.
+This system helps to add a lot of “extra” gear to the outside of your pack.

 If you only want to hang gear, you can get cheap carabiners.

-However, if you want to be able to use these for climbing or lifting objects, you’ll need to invest a few more dollars and get ones made for that.
+If you need that, invest a few more dollars and get ones made for that.

 87. Rechargeable Batteries